demon314159/game/README.md

-# race
+# sdl-race

-Slot car race progra.
+Slot car race program for SDL and GLEW framework.

-To build this program:
+To build this program run 'make'

-This is a Qt application so runi `qmake race.pro` to generate the Makefile, then run `make`